 '''

-my @all files including dot = glob ". ";
+my @all_files_including_dot = glob ". ";

 '''

 Here, we've included an additional "dot star" parameter to get the filenames that begin with a dot as well as the ones that don't.
-Please note that the space between these two items inside the quoted string is significant, as it separates two different items you want to glob.
-The reason this works exactly as the shell works is that prior to Perl version 5.6, the glob operator simply called /bin/csh[†] behind the scenes to perform the expansion.
+Please note that the space between these two items inside the quoted string is significant, as it separates two different items to be globbed.275

+The reason this works exactly as the shell works is that prior to Perl Version 5.6, the glob operator simply called /bin/csh276 behind the scenes to perform the expansion.
 Because of this, globs were time-consuming and could break in large directories, or in some other cases.
-Conscientious Perl hackers avoided globbing in favor of directory handles, which we will discuss later in this chapter.
+Conscientious Perl hackers avoided globbing in favor of directory handles, which will be discussed in Section 12.4 later in this chapter.
 However, if you're using a modern version of Perl, you should no longer be concerned about such things.

-An Alternate Syntax for Globbing
+12.3 An Alternate Syntax for Globbing